Patterns#

 Layered enforcement#

 Order effects cheapest-gate-first so expensive work only runs for requests that survive the early checks.
-Attribute gates, then a PDP call, then delegation:
+Attribute gates, then a PDP call, then delegation (built up in tutorial modules 4, 5, and 6):

 - "require(team.engineering | team.security)" # cheap